alexgastone/covidVaccinationReport/README.md

 # COVID Vaccination Report

 Fetches and displays daily reports of wordlwide vaccination progress.
-See it [here](https://datastudio.google.com/s/mAm4iISx1X0).
+See the Google Data Studio Dashboard [here](https://datastudio.google.com/s/mAm4iISx1X0).

 The data is pulled from [Daniel Preda's Kaggle Dataset](https://www.kaggle.com/gpreda/covid-world-vaccination-progress), which is in turn pulled from the public [Our World In Data COVID dataset](https://github.com/owid/covid-19-data).